fforchino/vector-python-sdk/README.md

 About Vector side
 Initially I had my sdk and Vector still bound to Anki server and certificates.
 Nothing was working for me until I did the following:
 1. Create an account at DDL (same email and pwd of my old Anki account)
-2. Reset user data on Vector
+2. (Reset user data on Vector).
+Reboot in recovery mode, open the companion app and connect to Vector (remember to double press the pairing button when the app is searching for him over BT)
-3. Turn Vector on and do the DDL guided setup.
-This downloaded on Vector the 2.0 OTA image
+3. This downloaded on Vector the 2.0 OTA image
 4. I checked that Vector could pair and work with the companion app.
 5. Perfect.
 At this point all the usual apps (like Vector Explorer) started working again
 6. I ran the Python SDK on Windows and was also able to communicate with Vector